Tinerfe

-Tinerfe "the Great", legendary hero who was a guanche mencey (aboriginal king) of the island of Tenerife (Canary Islands, Spain).
+Tinerfe "the Great" is a legendary hero who was a guanche mencey (aboriginal king) of the island of Tenerife (Canary Islands, Spain).
 It is estimated that he lived at the end of the 14th century.

 He was the son of mencey Sunta, who ruled the island in the days before the conquest of the Canary Islands by Castile.
-Tinerfe the Great lived in Adeje (like all his predecessors), approximately hundred years before the conquest of 1494.
+Tinerfe the Great lived in Adeje (like all his predecessors), approximately a hundred years before the conquest of 1494.

 Upon Tinerfe's death, his sons divided the island into nine kingdoms.
 At the time of the conquest the kings of these kingdoms were: